Katie Frates: ‘Daily Caller’ Gets Phone Calls To Fire Editor Over Death Threats

 — Katherine Busby (@busbykatherine1) March 11, 2017

 Meanwhile, Katie’s Twitter account at @TheWorldsFrates is getting plenty of feedback about her deleted tweet, which is being called everything from terrorism to inciting hate crimes by stating that Frates wanted to run over the #NoDAPL protesters with her car.
 In her Twitter description, Katie describes her position with The Daily Caller, and as such, many people are including the phone number of The Daily Caller in their social media posts.
-Some folks have reported calling The Daily Caller in order to call for the firing of Frates because of her deleted tweet.
+Some folks have reported calling The Daily Caller in order to call for the firing of Frates, because of her deleted tweet.

 “Editor/Producer @ The Daily Caller News Foundation.
 Mercy main, cat lover, dungeness crab is better than blue crab